kduskin/kduskin.github.io/index.md

 ## About Me

-I'm a PhD student at the <a href="https://www.washington.edu">University of Washington</a> advised by <a href="https://faculty.washington.edu/msaveski">Martin Saveski</a>.
-I'm also a part of the larger <a href="https://www.cip.uw.edu">Center for an Informed Public</a> at UW and a research affiliate at <a href="https://www.mit.edu/">MIT</a>.
-My research interests are broadly within <a href="https://www.science.org/doi/10.1126/science.1167742">Computational Social Science</a>, and span several topics including <a href="https://dl.acm.org/doi/10.5555/3692070.3693952">pluralistic alignment</a>, <a href="https://arxiv.org/pdf/1606.06565">scalable oversight</a> and algorithms with <a href="https://humancompatible.ai/news/2024/01/18/the-prosocial-ranking-challenge-60000-in-prizes-for-better-social-media-algorithms/">pro-social</a> objectives.
-Previously, I interned at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-india/">Microsoft Research India</a> and at the <a href="https://umich.edu/">University of Michigan</a> under <a href="https://joyojeet.people.si.umich.edu/">Joyojeet Pal</a>.
-I graduated magna cum laude from <a href="https://www.ashoka.edu.in/">Ashoka University</a> with a Gold Medal in Computer Science.
-Beyond academics, I'm a competent artist, photographer, archer and an incompetent pianist.<br/><br/>

-If you're interested in my research (and even if you aren't) let's chat 💬, get <a href="https://www.corner.inc/list/f8e4fe28-926d-4c2d-8205-aba38ec232c0">coffee</a>  ☕ and/or <a href="https://www.corner.inc/list/e95b5dee-3a77-4c01-b562-9b9d0417e5c8">hike</a> up a mountain ⛰️!
+I am a PhD candidate at the <a href="https://www.washington.edu">University of Washington</a> where I conduct research with the <a href="https://ischool.uw.edu/research/center-informed-public"> Center for an Informed Public</a>.
+I am advised by <a href="https://ischool.uw.edu/people/faculty/profile/jevinw">Jevin West</a> and <a href="https://ischool.uw.edu/people/faculty/profile/espiro">Emma Spiro</a> and supported through the National Science Foundation as an NSF Graduate Research Fellow.

+My research experience encompasses topics across computational social science, online misinformation, social network analysis, machine learning and natural language processing.
+My current work focuses on the relationship between deployed algorithmic systems and problematic online information environments.

+<br/><br/>

 ## Recent Research <a href="/research" class="link-button">View all</a>